 Be wary of international fees – If you want to completely streamline things and use the same credit card when you are out travelling internationally, look for minimal foreign transaction and foreign exchange fees.

 Tell us about your travel hacking experiences/challenges below in the comments.
+Has it worked for you?
+Do you have a favourite cashback credit card?
+We’d love to hear your take on this.

 Peace, love & inspiring travel,